bcgov/moh-pidp/charts/rabbitmq/README.md

 ### Create load definition secret

-rabbitmqsecret.yaml file was created to add a user other than rabbitmq and quest to rabbitmq-management, and set the permission.
+rabbitmqsecret.yaml file was created to add a user other than rabbitmq and guest to rabbitmq-management, and set the permission.

 `oc create -f ./rabbitmqsecret.yaml`

 ### Install helm chart

-To install from `tgz`, use the regular helm install/upgrade command and specify the chart using local path.
-You will need to supply the correct values file for your environemtn.

-`helm install rabbitmq .\rabbitmq-11.10.0.tgz --values .\rabbitmq-values.yaml`

-To install from remote repository , use helm install/upgrade command and specify the chart using url (bitnami website or docker hub) considering the version.
-You will need to supply the correct values file for your environemtn.
+To install abbitmq chart from remote repository , use the regular helm install/upgrade command and specify the chart using url (bitnami website or docker hub) and obsolete the downloaded version (e.g. 11.10.0).
+You will need to supply the correct values file for your environemtn (using local path).

 `helm install -f ./rabbitmq-values.yaml rabbitmq https://charts.bitnami.com/bitnami/rabbitmq-11.10.0.tgz`